centreon/centreon-archived/doc/en/api/api_rest/index.rst

 API Calls
 ----------

-All API calls you can do on objects are desribed below.
-Note that you need to be authentify before each call.
+All API calls you can do on objects are described below.
+Note that you need to be authenticate before each call.

 API calls on the Host object are fully-detailed below.
-For the next objets, only the actions available are listed, so just follow the same approach as for the host object for an API call.
+For the next objects, only the actions available are listed, so just follow the same approach as for the host object for an API call.

 Host
 ~~~~